 Johnson ‘perplexed’ at claims top scientists unaware of Eat Out to Help Out

-Eat Out to Help Out was not a seen as a ‘gamble’ at the time, Boris Johnson told the Covid-19 inquiry.
+Eat Out to Help Out was not a seen as a ‘gamble’ at the time, Boris Johnson has told the UK Covid-19 Inquiry.

 Leading Government scientists, as well as former health secretary Matt Hancock, have claimed they were not told in advance about Rishi Sunak’s scheme – when he was chancellor – to revive the hospitality industry in the summer of 2020.